libp2p/specs/pubsub/README.md

   - [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub#implementation-status)
 - [EpiSub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/episub.md), an epidemic broadcast tree router (defined 2018, not yet started as of Oct 2018)

+## Stream management

+Data should be exchanged between peers using two separately negotiated streams, one inbound, one outbound.
+These streams are treated as unidirectional streams.
+The outbound stream is used only to write data.
+The inbound stream is used only to read data.

 ## The RPC

 All communication between peers happens in the form of exchanging protobuf RPC